billywongstuy/CS_16-17_Notes/Systems/12-05to06-16-Semaphores.md

       create/get access to a semaphore

-      returns smaphore descriptor or -1
+      returns semaphore descriptor or -1

       semget (key, amount,flags)

         key (identifier - use ftok)

-        Amount (set of how many)
+        amount (set of how many)

         flags (permissions)
           Bitwise or IPC_CREAT, IPC_EXCL

 #Aim: What\'s a semaphore? - To control resources